gmlscripts/scripts/Computation/Real_Numbers/select_relative_wrap.md

 select_relative_wrap
 ====================

+Returns an argument in a position relative to a given value.
 This is useful for sequentially selecting values from a list based on a current value.

     //  Move forwards {+1} through a list of colors color = select_relative_wrap(color, +1, c_red, c_orange, c_yellow, c_green, c_blue);